orionrobots/orionrobots.github.io/_posts/2018-04-08-reviving-microviews-with-a-new-bootloader.md

 ## Getting it Apart

-So last night, I used a metal spudger to pry off the glass - this was a little fiddly, but definitely acheivable.
+So last night, I used a metal spudger to pry off the glass - this was a little fiddly, but definitely achievable.
 The next part was soldering on some contacts for the programming pins.
 Annoyingly - I could not find that nice reel of 28 AWG wire - I've not seen it since we moved, which has been a common problem for a while.

 So I used some slightly thicker single core bell wire - which was tiny, but is stiff wire, not flexible.
 This was a really tricky job, and I definitely damaged each of the cases with the soldering iron in a minor way.
 It was frustrating, the cables kept falling out - and although done, I'm still worried that there is little mechanical strength in their connections.